arangodb/arangodb-java-driver/tutorial/Tutorial.md

 Some details you should know about the code:

-- the AQL query uses the placeholder `@name` which has to be bind to a value
+- The AQL query uses the placeholder `@name` that has to be bound to a value
-- `query()` executes the defined query and returns a `ArangoCursor` with the given class (here: `BaseDocument`)
+- The `query()` method executes the defined query and returns an `ArangoCursor` with the given class (here: `BaseDocument`)
-- the order is not guaranteed
+- The order of is not guaranteed

-## Delete a document with AQL
+### Delete documents with AQL

-Now we will delete the document created before:
+Delete previously created documents:

 ```java
 String query = "FOR t IN firstCollection FILTER t.name == @name "